Questions & Answers

 • Improve air quality,

-• Adapting the territory to climate change.
+• Adapt the territory to climate change.

-What is the consultation mechanism?
+What is the consultation system?